FarronF/limerick-council-meetings/meetings/2019/01/28-A Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th November 2018.md

 Circulated, report from Director of Service, Physical Development, dated 14th

-November, 2018 enclosing Circular L3/18 from the Department of Housing, Planning--- 17
+November, 2018 enclosing Circular L3/18 from the Department of Housing, Planning
+---
+17

 and Local Government notifying Members of the Rural Water Programme Grant